 Drug Charge Cases and Results in Texas

-Drug Charge Results of Our Drug Crime Lawyers PCS (Possession of Controlled Substance) PID (Possession with Intent to Deliver) POM (Possession of Marijuana) March 2025 Possession of a Controlled Substance – Dismissed Possession of a Controlled Substance – Dismissed Possession of a Controlled Substance – Dismissed Possession of a Controlled Substance probation violation – State’s…
+Drug Charge Results of Our Drug Crime Lawyers PCS (Possession of Controlled Substance) PID (Possession with Intent to Deliver) POM (Possession of Marijuana) October 2025 Criminal Defense Lawyer Case Results Manufacturing and Delivery of a Controlled Substance – Placed on Deferred Probation Manufacturing and Delivery of a Controlled Substance – Placed on Deferred Probation Possession…

 Weapons Offenses Cases and Results in Texas